 - Tips for Finding Vegetarian Moroccan Food in Morocco

 The Moroccan Cuisine

 The history of Moroccan cuisine as we know it today goes back to Pliny the Elder, some 2000 years ago.
 This kitchen is characterized by four important influences: a Berber, an Arabic, a Turkish and an Andalusian influence.
-The Berber and Arab influence have resulted in the various tagines based on the saffron sauce and with red peppers, the Turkish influence for mechouis (roast meat) and the Andalusian influence for tagines stewed on the charcoal fire.
-All other characteristics, such as the care with which the ingredients are selected, the extent to which spices and special herbs are used, the increasing number of refined recipes and the search for new flavors, belong to the inventiveness of our modern world and contribute to the predilection of dishes that should not only look good, but should also be tasty.
+The Berber and Arab influence have resulted in the various tagines based on the saffron sauce and with red peppers, the Turkish influence for Mechouis (roast meat) and the Andalusian influence for tagines stewed on the charcoal fire.
+All other characteristics, such as the care with which the ingredients are selected, the extent to which spices and special herbs are used, the increasing number of refined recipes and the search for new flavours, belong to the inventiveness of our modern world and contribute to the predilection of dishes that should not only look good but should also be tasty.
 A description of Moroccan cuisine can not characterize more than the general characteristics, because the different ways, habits and views are so different and not only bound but also urban and sometimes even family-related.